mpilosov/home/content/projects/software.md

 - software to support computational science

 I believe in making complicated things easier for people to digest, and I often feel that software helps achieve that goal.
-On this page I summarize a selection of projects and provide some context around why I built them.
+On this page I discuss a small selection of projects and provide some context around why I built them.
-If you want, you can [skip to them directly](./etc).
+If you want, you can skip to the [software contributions page](./etc).

 ## Motivations